 This article appeared in our May 2011 issue.

 At first, slowing down occurs gradually.
-Studies by Dr. Tanaka of the University of Texas show flat performances from age 20 through 40, a gradual decline up through 55 to 60 and steeper declines above 60.
+Studies at the University of Texas show flat performances from age 20 through 40, a gradual decline up through 55 to 60 and steeper declines above 60.

 However, that steeper decline may be due to a lack of data.
 With fit boomers hitting their 60s, times in the upper age brackets may improve dramatically.
-In fact, Dr. P. Jopki, who studied NYC Marathon masters, found that their participation is growing rapidly and times are getting faster.
+In fact, Dr. P. Jopki, who studied masters at the NYC Marathon, found that their participation is growing rapidly and their times are getting faster.